BalajiKs171095/mbcrump.github.io/_posts/2017-02-07-part2-aspnetcore.md

 You can browse out to the [source code](https://github.com/dotnet/corefx/tree/master/src) to see foundation class libraries in .NET Core.
 You can also check out [Package search](http://packagesearch.azurewebsites.net/) to help you find .NET Core class libraries.

-## What if you need to add a package reference?
+## What if you need to add a package reference that isn't available by default?

 Let's setup a situation where the package isn't included and we'll need to add it.
-I'll use a quick and dirty sample of Json.net.
+I'll use a quick and dirty sample of Json.NET.

 Create a file named Account.cs and drop this in: